-- ► To send text to target: - 1.
-Choose Input > Send Text to Target.
-The Send Text to Target dialog appears. - 2.
+- To send text to target: - 1.
+Choose Input > Send Text to Target or click in the toolbar. - 2.
 Enter the text you want sent to the target.
 Supported keyboard characters only. - 3.
 Click OK.

 Mouse Modes

 You can operate in either single mouse mode or dual mouse mode.